SOAS University of London: Rankings

 The 2022 QS World University Rankings placed SOAS 2nd in the world for Development Studies, 10th for Anthropology and 15th for Politics.
 For Arts & Humanities overall, it was placed 67th in the world by the same rankings.
-As an institution, it placed 443rd overall in the QS World University Rankings 2023.
+As an institution, it placed 508th overall in the QS World University Rankings 2025, having fallen from a high of 252nd in 2017.
 SOAS ranked 33rd globally for International Students and 49th for International Faculty in the 2023 QS World University Rankings.

-SOAS's Department of Financial and Management Studies (DeFiMS) is ranked within the top-60 for Business Studies in the 2023 Complete University Guide's League Table.
+SOAS's Department of Financial and Management Studies (DeFiMS) is ranked within the top 60 in the UK for Business Studies in the 2023 Complete University Guide's League Table.
 The research strength of the department has been previously recognised by the 2021 Research Excellence Framework (REF) where 81 per cent was rated as world-leading and internationally excellent, placing it 41st in the country by GPA.

 The results of the 2021 REF took the form of profiles spread across four grade levels.
 Hence, there are different ways to present them and to rank the departments.
 According to published tables by Times Higher Education, SOAS is ranked 4th by GPA in the UK for Anthropology (an improvement from 16th in the previous exercise in 2014) and 25th in the UK for Development Studies.